Are coins a good investment?

 It is easy to make any investment category look good.
 For example, consider an investment firm that says that 80% of their mutual funds beat the market ten-year average.
 That sounds remarkably good, doesn't it?
 However, it's really quite easy.
 Start with 20 funds ten years ago of which four beat the market.
 Be sure to close and discontinue the worst 15 before they get to be 10 years old.
 So, among the five that actually still exist to have a ten-year record, four of five beat the market: 80%.
 (Don't mention the other fifteen funds that your firm no longer has.)

 This is also how coin-value reporting works.
 If you looked at which coins were recommended ten or twenty years ago and checked out the change in value, you would get a much different picture than if you look at what is desirable now.
-Many coins that you hear about now are coins that have gone up in the last ten years.
-But they are not the same coins that were desirable then.
+Many coins that you hear about now are coins that have gone up in the last ten years (which is why you hear about them.
+They don't publicize the ones that have gone down, and there are many).
+The coins that have gone up are not the same coins that were desirable and available then.
 That explains how reports on coin prices are misleading.

 My local US-coin dealer has twice mentioned to me how 1909-SVDB cents used to be in demand and he could sell them as soon as he got them, but now "every dealer has a dozen" and they are not in much demand.
 Do you expect Coin World to write an article to that effect?
 But every issue of Coin World finds some record-high prices to report.
 (But not of coins you would have bought ten or twenty years ago.)